Select Projects/Exhibits

 Benny Ferdman worked with KlezKanada participants to co-create the visual art elements of the Otherland project: Inspired by Yiddish poetry and text as well as personal stories, participants used both traditional art materials, and found objects to create collaborative works of art culminating in site-specific, interactive installations along the trail.

-KlezKanada Summer Retreat 2019: In Yiddish Goes into the Wild, participants made art exploring stories where Yiddish encountered old and new living landscapes –from the dense Polish pine forests, to the vast and wild lands of the American southwest, to the Laurentian Mountains where we gathered.
+In Yiddish Goes into the Wild, Benny led participants in making art exploring stories where Yiddish language and culture encountered old and new living landscapes –from the dense Polish pine forests, to the vast and wild lands of the American southwest, to the Laurentian Mountains where we gathered.
 Through poetry, personal narrative and art making, we explored the untold stories of life in the old world, new world, and other far-flung lands.
 Participants created block prints and watercolors, culminating in a collaborative installation.
 In addition, Benny presented The Art of Encounter—or The Crow Looks Backward and Other Stories--a gallery talk about his work, and participated in Art Out of the Archives, a conversation facilitated by Evelyn Tauben exploring artistic projects that engage deeply with archival materials – bringing them to life or reinterpreting them in dynamic new ways.

 WondeRing included:

-• Giant sculptural puppets of fantastical creatures created for the parade by Benny Ferdman, Jacob Ferdman, Isis Walls, Yavni Bar Am and a team of incredible volunteers.
+- Giant sculptural puppets of fantastical creatures created for the parade by Benny Ferdman, Jacob Ferdman, Isis Walls, and a team of volunteers.

-• Art workshops for all ages--the metal amulets, spinning whirligigs, and painted flags, celebrating the diverse languages of Toronto, animated the signature Ashkenaz Parade.
-More images at
+- Art workshops for all ages - metal amulets, spinning whirligigs, and painted flags celebrating the diverse languages of Toronto

-• The Room in the Elephant-- exhibition and gallery talk by Benny Ferdman in the Marilyn Brewer Gallery at Harbourfront Centre; curated by Evelyn Tauben.
+- The Room in the Elephant - solo exhibition & gallery talk by Benny Ferdman in the Marilyn Brewer Gallery.
+Curated by Evelyn Tauben.

-• An intensive, four day studio course-- at the Ontario College of Art & Design (OCAD) by Ferdman, introduced students to the rich world of Eastern European Jewish folk art traditions and gave students an opportunity to create artwork for the large puppets leading the Ashkenaz parade.
+- An intensive, four day studio course at the Ontario College of Art & Design (OCAD) by Ferdman, introduced students to the rich world of Eastern European Jewish folk art traditions and with students, created artwork for the Ashkenaz parade.

 CD Cover Artwork `